MrDamiAde/beanstalk-dockerised-flask-deployment/README.md

 ## 1. Creating the Flask App

-I built a simple Flask application with a single route to demonstrate deployment on AWS.
+Using Venv, I built a simple Flask application with a single route to demonstrate deployment on AWS.
 The app serves basic HTTP responses and includes a `requirements.txt` file for dependency management.

 Here is the screenshot of the app locally: